cloudfoundry/summit-hands-on-labs/basel-2018/kibosh-the-ultimate-service-broker/student-template.md

 `mkdir "/$STUDENT_NAME" && cd "/$STUDENT_NAME" && tar -xzf /kibosh-lab/lab/rabbitmq.tgz && mv rabbitmq "${STUDENT_NAME}_rabbit"`

 #### The first step to do is to define our new Service name.
-The name of the folder that contains your files, needs to match with the charts name param in Chart.yml
+The name of the folder that contains your files, needs to match with the charts name param in Chart.yml. e.g. <your_name>_rabbit
 `vi ${STUDENT_NAME}_rabbit/Chart.yaml`

 #### Now we need to define our plans